molmod/yaff/doc/ug_overview.rst

    Carlo simulation, a geometry optimization, or yet something else.
 4. Analysis of the output to extract meaningful numbers from the simulation.

+Each step will be discussed in more detail in the following sections.

 In Yaff, the conventional input file is replaced by an input script.
-This means that you must write one or more small `main` programs that specify what type of simulation is carried out.
-A minimalistic example is given in the file ``examples/000_overview/simulation.py``:
+This means that one must write one or more small `main` programs that specify what type of simulation is carried out.
+A minimalistic example, which covers all four steps, is given in the file ``examples/000_overview/simulation.py``:

 .. literalinclude:: ../examples/000_overview/simulation.py

-These steps will be discussed in more detail in the following sections.
+    :lines: 26-

 Yaff internally works with atomic units, although other unit systems can be used in input and (some) output files.
 The units used for the screen output are